andycasey/ads/docs/tutorials/libraries.md

 ## Retrieve existing libraries

 If you have existing libraries in your ADS account you can immediately select these using the `ads` package.
-If you want to retrieve a single library you can use :func:`ads.Library.get()`, and if you don't supply any keyword arguments to this function then you will get the first library that is returned by ADS.
+If you want to retrieve a single library you can use {func}`ads.Library.get()`, and if you don't supply any keyword arguments to this function then you will get the first library that is returned by ADS.

 Below are a few examples showing how to retrieve libraries from ADS, with various degrees of complexity.